Countryside Church Unitarian Universalist – Palatine, IL

 The entire church membership is encouraged to volunteer to provide whatever service(s) they can.

-You can sign up online to help provide care ministry support to fellow congregants.
+To help provide care ministry support to fellow congregants, please complete the form below.
 Our Lay Ministry Team coordinates with Care Ministry to refer households when help of a concrete nature is required.

 You can contact the Care Ministry through our Lay Ministry Coordinator or the Minister.